ishwarchandratiwari/sparkpost-api-documentation/services/tracking-domains.md

                 {
                   "code" : "7000",
                   "message" : "restricted domain",
-                  "description" : "Please contact us at support@sparkpost.com to get this domain authorized for your account."
+                  "description" : "Please contact SparkPost support to get this domain authorized for your account."
                 }
               ]
             }